Convergence rates for shallow neural networks learned by gradient descent

 \end{theorem}

 \begin{remark} If we ignore logarithmic factors, then Theorem \ref{th3} implies that the rate of convergence in Theorem \ref{th2} is optimal up to the factor

-In applications $d$ is usually rather large, therefore we do not think that this factor has any practical relevance.
-However, from a mathematical point of view it is rather unsatisfying if a regression estimate does not achieve an optimal rate of convergence at least up to some logarithmic factor.
+In applications $d$ is usually rather large, therefore, in our estimation, this factor has no practical relevance.
+However, from a mathematical point of view it is rather unsatisfying if a regression estimator does not achieve an optimal rate of convergence at least up to some logarithmic factor.

-We believe that in view of the derived rate of convergence $1/\sqrt{n}$ the assumption (\ref{th1eq2}) is slightly too strong: If in the definition of the class $\D$ in Theorem \ref{th3} we replace the assumption (\ref{th1eq2}) by the weaker assumption